Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of SPDR Dow Jones Industrial Average ETF is 122 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average time in days below previous high water mark of 114 days in the last 5 years of SPDR Dow Jones Industrial Average ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (119 days)

-• Compared with SPY (177 days) in the period of the last 3 years, the average days below previous high of 170 days is smaller, thus better.
+• Compared with SPY (45 days) in the period of the last 3 years, the average time in days below previous high water mark of 36 days is smaller, thus better.

 Performance (YTD)